Introduction to Sleep Hygiene

 How does sleep affect mental health?

 Keeping a sleep diary or journal can help us keep a track of how well we are sleeping and identify factors that might be helping or hurting our sleep.
-Healthy amounts of sleep improves our mood and productivity and increases our satisfaction with life.
+Healthy amounts of sleep improve our mood and productivity and increase our satisfaction with life.
 Small steps towards improving our sleep hygiene can enhance our overall health and quality of life.
 Being patient and consistent throughout this process is key.